 The poem, Reminiscence, by Elizabeth Jennings is about experiencing love in childhood and adulthood.
 As the very title of the poem suggests itself that it is about the nostalgic feeling of childhood.
 The poet, comparing her childhood with the adulthood, says that her childhood was honest and innocent.
 Love in her childhood was neither complicated nor violently emotional.
 Remembering her childhood, the poet says that she could live her life as she wished.

-On the contrary her adulthood introduces her with the stony world which asks for meanings of everything.
+On the contrary, her adulthood introduces her to the stony world which asks for meanings of everything.
 She says where her childhood was full of glittering life; her adulthood taught her about the clarity of life.
 She says where in her childhood she never felt to understand the meaning of love and other things, her adulthood taught her the reality of life, but she says she doesn’t need such clarity.

 Structure of Reminiscence

 The poem, Reminiscence, by Elizabeth Jennings has been written in three quatrains, having the rhyme scheme pattern of abba cdcd efef.
 All of its lines have been presented in the same length.
 It has a very simple structure, which best complements, its theme, that is; “The Lack of Complexity in Childhood.”

 Language in Reminiscence

 From the language point of view, the poem is very simple to read and understand.
 But just as the poet has used imagery for childhood, it sharply contrasts with the adulthood.
 The poet says: the children have a very honest and innocent world.
 A child’s love in this stage is “cloudless and gentle”, and the day, as the poet says, is similar to a “web”, – a soft and delicate object.
 However, such soft and gentle imagery stands quite opposite to the “shapeless stony stuff”, of the adult’s world, wherein they have to make sense of everything.